tbarron/nldt/README.md

 This module provides a couple of classes that allow for easy access to date/time functionality.
-The when class represents a point in time.
+The moment class represents a point in time.
 The duration class represents a length of time.

 The module also includes a command line script for accessing the functionality provided by the library.

-Internally, each is stored as a floating point number of seconds.
-Points in time (when instances) are stored as the number of seconds since midnight at the beginning of January 1, 1970.
+Internally, moments and durations are stored as a floating point number of seconds.
+Points in time (moment instances) are stored as the number of seconds since midnight at the beginning of January 1, 1970.
 Durations are stored as the number of seconds in the time interval.

 Query the configured timezone

-    >>> import when
+    >>> import nldt
-    >>> when.timezone()
+    >>> nldt.timezone()
     'EST'

-Check whether Daylight Savings Time is in force
+Check whether Daylight Savings Time is in force now

-    >>> when.dst()
+    >>> nldt.dst()
     False

 Get the curent time